typescript-any/fluid-typography/README.md

 # Fluid Typography

-> Zero-config fluid typography plugin for Tailwind CSS v3 & v4
+> Zero-config fluid typography plugin for Tailwind CSS v3 & v4 with optional customization

-Responsive typography that scales smoothly between 375px and 1440px viewports using CSS `clamp()`.
+Responsive typography that scales smoothly between viewports using CSS `clamp()`.
+Works out-of-the-box with sensible defaults, or customize scales and viewport ranges to match your design system.

 **✨ Install → Add to config → Done**